calebpollman/web-scraping-parallel-processing/post.md

 page_number = page_number + 1
 ```

 # Setup Basic Testing

-To test the parsing functionality without making the repeated get requests to the hacker news url, you can download the page html and pass it in as the html to be parsed by the parse_html function and then set a flag in the command line to notify the script to only parse the html.
+To test the parsing functionality without initiating the driver and making the repeated get requests to the hacker news url, you can download the page html and parse it locally.

 Create a ```test``` directory: